‘Dear White People’: Netflix Unveils Trailer For New Series & The Internet Is Furious — Watch

 Don’t judge a TV show just by its title!
-Netflix has unveiled the trailer for their new series ‘Dear White People’ and folks are going berserk and calling it racist without even knowing what it’s about.
+Netflix has unveiled the trailer for their new series ‘Dear White People’ and folks are going berserk, calling it racist without even knowing what it’s about.
 We’ve got the details on the storm of controversy.

 Netflix’s highly anticipated new series Dear White People doesn’t drop until April, but it is already getting plenty of word of mouth…of the wrong kind!
 The satirical show is based on the 2014 movie about minorities trying to make their way through a predominantly white Ivy League school and all of the racism they encounter.
 However a bunch of Twitter users didn’t bother to watch the trailer to see that it’s all about educating white people about what they might be doing that can be so offensive to others.